EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

         **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-* **RStudio Server password**: RStudio Server running in the container needs to be password-protected.
-Specify the password to use.
+* **RStudio Server password**: A password is required to secure RStudio Server.
+Provide a password to use.
-* **Cores**: Number of cores/CPUs requested for this job.
-Your selected back-end must have at least that number of cores/CPUs request.
+* **CPUs/cores**: CPUs/cores requested for the app's job.
+Your chosen back-end must have the requested number of cores/CPUs available.
-* **Memory in GiB**: Memory requested for this job.
-Your selected back-end must have at least that amount of memory available.
+* **Memory (GiB)**: Memory requested for the app's job.
+Your chosen back-end must have the requested memory available.

 Click **Launch**.